CluckeyMcCormick/vlc-dbus-bash/README.md

 in a `dbus` session of some kind.
 This will only really come up if, say, you're trying to run the scripts from a `systemd` daemon of some kind.

+# Install
+Any scripts that you want to run on your machine from anywhere should be installed (see: copied) to `~/.local/bin`.
+That should make them available on your command line.
+Running the scripts directly would also work.

 # DBUS Basics
 If you're just trying to wrap your head around `dbus`, I figure I can impart some basic knowledge to get you started.
 First off, I highly recommend you